itsTofan/OCR-Scanned-Document/README.md

 # OCR-Scanned-Document
-Search a specific keyword on scanned documents using OCR。
+Search a specific keyword on scanned documents using pytesseract。